Ditmenavi/DitmeNavi-Legacy/README.md

    - Overall Design remake
    - More optimized for pc, not yet for mobile
    - Form submission <br>
-   And much more coming up...(It's dead currently, You can still use Github Pages in order to access the website)
+   And much more coming up...